Definition 2: Argumentation Justifying a Definition

 What is fundamental in a democracy, is the right to have an iPhone and something to eat.

-S2: — Murder of a Syldavian Diplomat
+S2: — Assassination of a Syldavian diplomat

 What is murder?
 What is an accident?